simonsobs/soconda/docs/docs/install.md

 ## Example:  NERSC

-At NERSC, the default provided python is from Anaconda, and does not work for our needs.
+At NERSC, the default provided python is from Anaconda, and does not work well for our needs.
 Instead, we have a conda-forge base system installed in our project software directory:

     $> source /global/common/software/sobs/perlmutter/conda/etc/profile.d/conda.sh
     $> conda activate base

 Now we can either install a shared software environment or use this base environment to build a conda environment in a personal directory.
 If you are installing to a shared software environment, you should do that as the project account and follow a specific naming convention which is beyond the scope of this document.
 If you wanted to install these tools to your home directory you could do:

     $> ./soconda.sh -b ~/conda_envs -m ~/conda_envs/modulefiles